• Link to X

 Sodium (Na)200 µg/lConsumers’ taps

 If you intend to discharge trade effluent or industrial waste water in to a public sewer or watercourse such as a stream, river, lake or the sea then you will need to obtain specific consent from your local sewerage undertaker.
 Your consent to discharge is likely to include strict limits on the quality of the effluent including its metal content.
-WTS can analyse your waste water and effluent streams for a range of common metals including the following:
+Water Treatment Services can analyse your waste water and effluent streams for a range of common metals including the following:

 • Antimony